ragou19/Behavioral-Cloning/writeup_report.md

 				+ (0.0175 * (np.rad2deg(-new_angle)) / 25)
 ```

-Since the quantity dcos(\beta) represents the perpendicular distance from the front bumper to the parallel line containing the point of reaction, it is a rough equivalent to the length it takes the car to travel with the new steering angle.
+Since the quantity dcos(β) represents the perpendicular distance from the front bumper to the parallel line containing the point of reaction, it is a rough equivalent to the length it takes the car to travel with the new steering angle.
 Assuming (quite poorly) that the tires change direction instantaneously, this allows us to relate distance in car width units.

-For instance, if dcos(\beta) = 4R = 2 * 2R, the point of reaction is two car width's away from the front of the car, and the first term in each equation becomes
+For instance, if dcos(β) = 4R = 2 * 2R, the point of reaction is two car width's away from the front of the car, and the first term in each equation becomes

-R/dcos(\beta) = R/4R = 1/4
+R/dcos(β) = R/4R = 1/4

-Since a typical car is about [5.6 feet wide](https://en.wikipedia.org/wiki/Vehicle_size_class), we can use this and a vehicle speed of 30 mph to predict what dcos(\beta) should be for the average human with a [reaction time of 0.2476 seconds to visual stimuli](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4456887/):
+Since a typical car is about [5.6 feet wide](https://en.wikipedia.org/wiki/Vehicle_size_class), we can use this and a vehicle speed of 30 mph to predict what dcos(β) should be for the average human with a [reaction time of 0.2476 seconds to visual stimuli](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4456887/):

 0.2476 seconds * (1 hour/3600 seconds) * (30 miles/1 hour) * (5280 feet/1 mile)